Hacker News

 Even highly sensitive info must be handled by a lot of people in a modern military.

-4 hours ago by le-mark
+4 years ago by some_random

 Daily digest email